yaya2devops/aws-cloud-project-bootcamp/journal/week7.md

 **NOTE:** Scripts are now migrated under `bin/backend/deploy` and `bin/frontend/deploy`

 # [Refactor Bin Directory](../bin/README.md)
-This was one of the most enjoyable parts of my work.

-The [directory](../bin/README.md) should be consulted for potential experience as more scripts are being added to the project.
+This was particularly enjoyable.

+Binairy has been updated and relocated to the top-level directory to make it easier to execute and run scripts as we continue to add more and more to the project.

+The initial migration was made using the command `mv`. <br>
 <details>
 <summary>
 Check The Process Out
 </summary>